francois-roseberry/adaptations3d/README.md

 ## Deployment

-Copy the contents of the generated `public/` directory to a static website hosting provider, like GitHub Pages or a S3 bucket.
+Launch the `Deploy site` github action to deploy to Github Pages